 Brandon Bobisink is the Director for the office of project management at AGU.
 Brandon spent the last 15 years managing projects across the globe that have supported the advancement of science and human rights.
 These projects have included things like developing sustainable water infrastructure in Sub-Saharan Africa, building the STEM pipeline for rural Americans and renovating the first commercial Net-zero energy building in Washington D.C.

-Hope Garland is a Media Relations Specialist at AGU, where she supports the organization’s press and social media operations.
+Hope Sreeram is a Senior Strategic Communications Specialist at AGU, where she supports the organization’s press and social media operations.
 Her work also concentrates on promoting specific AGU programs, including AGU LANDInG, within the geosciences.
 Prior to joining AGU, Hope led and contributed to strategic public relations campaigns for B2B and technology brands in everything from AdTech to transportation.
 Hope graduated from Purdue University with a bachelor’s degree in English.

 Marcella Hurtado Gómez